 For those on the autism spectrum, employment in itself can be a challenge.
 Employers always look for good communication skills in an interviewee, yet for someone with ASD, communicating and interacting with someone they have never met before can be an enormous hurdle to overcome.

-The change that a new job creates can equally be as challenging for anyone yet alone someone who may have developed routines as a way of managing the difficulties daily life brings them.
+The change that a new job creates can be challenging for anyone let alone someone who may have developed routines as a way of managing the difficulties that daily life brings them.